assafelovic/gpt-researcher/README.md

 - **update:** if you are having issues with weasyprint, please visit their website and follow the installation instructions: https://doc.courtbouillon.org/weasyprint/stable/first_steps.html

-## 👷‍ Contributing
+## 🚀 Contributing
-We welcome contributions!
+We highly welcome contributions!
 Please check out [contributing](CONTRIBUTING.md) if you're interested.

 ## 🔧 Troubleshooting